bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ---
 layout: article
-title: An Introduction to Gradient Boosting & XGBoost
+title: The Intuition Behind Gradient Boosting & XGBoost
 ---

 {% newthought 'In this article' %}, we present a very influential and powerful algorithm called *Extreme Gradient Boosting* or XGBoost.
 It is an implementation of Gradient Boosting machines which exploits various optimizations to train powerful predictive models very quickly.